terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 |3s|45s|0.5-1-1.5-2-2.5|
 |5s|75s|0.5-1-1.5-2-2.5|

 Repeat Step 2 and Step 3 until the SOC conditioning region is exhausted.
+The sampling frequency during step 3 is 100 Hz.
 #### SOC Conditioning Range Determination
 The range of SOC conditioning is determined by a calibrated SOH of the retired battery.
 Specifically, the upper bound of the SOC conditioning region is lower than the calibrated SOH value of the retired battery by 0.05.
 For instance, when the retired battery has a previous calibrated SOH between 0.5 and 0.55, then the SOC conditioning region will be 5% to 45%, with a grain of 5%.
 Detailed information is shown in the table below.
 |SOH|SOC Range (%), 5% Grain|